International Conference on Computational Intelligence Methods for Bioinformatics and Biostatistics

-The International Conference on Computational Intelligence Methods for Bioinformatics and Biostatistics (CIBB) is a yearly scientific conference focused on machine learning and computational intelligence applied to bioinformatics, biostatistics, and medical informatics.
+The International Conference on Computational Intelligence Methods for Bioinformatics and Biostatistics (CIBB) is an annual scientific conference focused on machine learning and computational intelligence methods applied to bioinformatics, biostatistics, and medical informatics.

 Organization and history

 The CIBB conferences used to be organized by members of the IEEE Computational Intelligence Society (IEEE CIS), the International Neural Network Society (INNS), and groups of local committees.
-Since 2021, each conference has been organized only ad hoc local committees of professors and students within the hosting university.
-The cinference main themes are machine learning, data mining, and computational intelligence algorithms applied to biological, medical and biostatistical problems.
+Since 2021, each edition has been organized by ad hoc local committees composed of professors and students from the host institution.
+The conference main themes are machine learning, data mining, and computational intelligence algorithms applied to biological, medical and biostatistical problems.

 The CIBB conference was originally started by Francesco Masulli (Università di Genova), Antonina Starita (Università di Pisa), and Roberto Tagliaferri (Università di Salerno) as a special session within other international conferences held in Italy: the 14th Italian Workshop on Neural Networks (2004), the 6th International Workshop on Fuzzy Logic and Applications (2005), the 7th International Fuzzy Logic and Intelligent Technologies in Nuclear Science Conference on Applied Artificial Intelligence (2006), and the 7th International Workshop on Fuzzy Logic and Applications (2007).
-Because of the broad participation of researchers to the CIBB special session at the latter meeting, which included twenty-six submitted papers, the CIBB steering committee decided to turn CIBB into an autonomous conference starting with the 2008 edition in Vietri sul Mare, Italy.
+Following the participation in these sessions, the CIBB steering committee decided to establish CIBB as an autonomous conference starting with the 2008 edition in Vietri sul Mare, Italy.

 During their first editions, the CIBB conferences were organized and attended mainly by Italian researchers at various academic locations throughout Italy.
-As international audience and importance of the conference grew, following editions moved outside Italy.
+Later editions of the conference were also organized outside Italy.
 The 2012 CIBB conference was held for the first time outside Europe, in Houston, Texas.